-Rationale: Ensures that, over a period of time, the Agency is maximizing income due to the State from royalties, both in terms of ensuring accuracy of payment and in maximizing efficiency by ensuring the largest payors are audited in a timely manner.

-- 3. Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the agency, as well as the allocation of staff auditors.
+- 2. Rationale: Ensures that, over a period of time, the Agency is maximizing income due to the State from royalties, both in terms of ensuring accuracy of payment and in maximizing efficiency by ensuring the largest payors are audited in a timely manner. - 3.
+Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the agency, as well as the allocation of staff auditors.
 The allocation of staff auditors is based on which companies are to be audited.
 There is a direct correlation between audit coverage decisions and the staffing levels needed. - 4.
-Clarity: Yes. - 5.
-Validity, Reliability, and Accuracy: Yes.
+Clarity: Yes. - Validity, Reliability, and Accuracy: Yes.
 The Legislative Auditor audits the process, summaries, and collection of numbers.
 The DNR Internal Audit staff monitors this as well. - 6.
 Data Source, Collection, and Reporting: The data is collected into an internal database monthly and is kept current.
 The data is reported annually. - 7.
 Calculation Methodology: Audited payor companies total royalty dollars paid for fiscal year are divided by total royalty dollars for all payors for the fiscal year. - 8.
+Scope: Aggregate.

-Scope: Aggregate. - 9.
-Caveats: The scope of the problem is not necessarily proportionate to the royalties paid.
+- 9. Caveats: The scope of the problem is not necessarily proportionate to the royalties paid.
 May fluctuate with staffing level, special projects associated with lawsuits, and bankruptcies. - 10.
-Responsible Person: Rachel Newman; Audit Director; Rachel Newman@La.gov; Phone: (225)342-4499; Mary Sanders; Mineral Income Field Audit; Mary.Sanders@La.gov; Phone: (903)355-1400; Brian Barry, Mineral Income Field Audit, Brian.Barry@la.gov; Phone: (713)337-3055 state and include cost-beneficial audits of payors.
-Examine processes to improve the timeliness and accuracy of royalties remitted to the state.
-Continue to improve systems and processes for collecting royalties, allocating the revenues,
+Responsible Person: Rachel Newman, Audit Director, Rachel Newman@la.gov, Phone: (225)342-4499; Brian Barry, Mineral Income Field Audit, Brian.Barry@la.gov, Phone: (832)456-1535 will most likely provide a maximum return of collections to the State and that will also include cost-beneficial audits of smaller payors.
+The Office of Mineral Resources (OMR) will examine its process to provide improvement of timeliness and accuracy of royalties due to the State.
+OMR will continue to improve its systems and processes for collecting royalties and disbursing the revenues to ensure that all revenue is paid on time.